jobumjin/jobumjin/README.md

 - 📫 E-mail : jobumjin5500@gmail.com

-- ⚡ My fun fact is that my first major was Mathematics.

 <!--
 **jobumjin/jobumjin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.